 Aggressive Control Techniques

 House sparrows are highly adaptable, aggressive birds that can cause problems for a number of native bird species.
-Actively controlling house sparrow populations can help manage these problems and increase bird diversity in your backyard.
+Actively controlling house sparrow populations can help manage these problems and increase bird diversity in your yard.